 Intro

-For a while, I’ve been working on a side project that generates files with many 0s and 1s.
-As nvim is my primary editor, I frequently need to check or modify the contents of these files.
-However, to my great annoyance, whenever the files contained more than, let’s say, tens of thousands of bit characters, nvim would hang for several seconds, minutes, or until I would SIGKILL it.
+For a while, I have been working on a side project that generates files with long sequences of 0s and 1s.
+Nvim is my primary editor, so I often need to inspect or modify those files.
+To my great annoyance, whenever a file contained more than a few tens of thousands of bits, nvim would hang for several seconds, minutes, or until I finally SIGKILLed it.

-This kept happening, so I tried opening the same file with plain vim and to my surprise, the file would open up instantly.
-There had to be something wrong with my config, I thought.
+This kept happening, so I tried opening the same file with plain Vim.
+To my surprise, it opened instantly.
+Something had to be wrong with my config.
 After all, adding more and more plugins to nvim undoubtedly makes the editor heavier and slower.
-It was time to find out where the problem was.
+It was time to find out what was going on.

 How

-I never had to debug performance issues in nvim before, so I didn’t really have much to start with.
-My first suspicion was that the slow down was cause by some plugins.
-I tried to binary-search the plugin causing problems but even without plugins opening up that file was still slow.
+I had never debugged performance issues in nvim before, so I did not have much to start with.
+My first suspicion was that the slowdown was caused by a plugin.
+I tried to binary-search the offending plugin, but even without plugins, opening that file was still slow.

 root@ff1d74dcbc84:~# time nvim /test/data/data/pi_30_000 --startuptime vim-startup.log +qall